fehmi/simply.js/docs/getting-started.md

 When you have these files you can start a server to preview your app.
 You can use any web server but here are some suggestions for you.
 <br>
 - #### Python
-If you have Python installed you can easyly run:
+If Python is installed, you can easily run:
 ```bash
 #python 2
 cd hello-world && python -m SimpleHTTPServer 8000